Aeyama-Mod/aeyama/README.md

     - The [`main branch`][BranchMain], wich is the stable release.<br>
     - The [`dev branch`][BranchDev], wich is the latest release (can contain bugs, crashes, etc...).<br>

-To build the mod you can either get the [Github Action build][GithubBuild] or you can manually build the mod, you will need `Java 17` or above and execute `./gradlew jar` or `./gradlew deploy` for Desktop & Mobile (require `Android SDK 30` or above).
+To build the mod you can either get the [GitHub Action build][GitHubBuild] or you can manually build the mod, you will need `Java 17` or above and execute `./gradlew jar` or `./gradlew deploy` for Desktop & Mobile (require `Android SDK 30` or above).
 </div>

 ## Contributors